 In addition, the self-employment tax also comprises Medicare, with the total self-employment tax rate being 15.3 percent, including the 2.9 percent tax for Medicare.

 The earnings limit does tend to increase over time, which requires employers to adjust payroll systems every year to account for the new wage base.
-They also need to notify any employees that are affected that they will see greater withholdings as a result.
-According to the Foundation for Economic Education, the real burden isn't based on who is responsible for paying tax, but on the elastic nature of supply and demand.
+They also need to notify any affected employees that they will see greater withholdings as a result.
+According to the Foundation for Economic Education, the real burden isn't based on who is responsible for paying tax but on the elastic nature of supply and demand.

 There is also a minimum threshold for these taxes.
-In 2017, if you earn less than $2,000, you won't have to pay Social Security or Medicare, and the threshold for Social Security and Medicare coverage is $18,000 per year.
+In 2018, if you earn less than $2,100, you won't have to pay Social Security or Medicare.
 In addition, the ACA adds an additional 0.9 percent tax on amounts over $250,000 for married couples, $125,00 for married couples filing independently, and $200,000 for all other taxpayers, including singles.
 This extra withholding applies to all wages, compensation, and income from self-employment every calendar year.